Chuka-J-Uzo/CSV_XLS_VISUALIZER_APP/README.md

 - Save the generated chart as PNG, JPEG, or SVG format.

 ![Plotted_Chart](./img_assets/Plotted_chart_sample.png "Plotted_Chart") <br>
-*Sample look of a visualized CSV file uploaded to the application*
+*Sample look of a visualized CSV file uploaded to the application.*
 <br>

 ## Installation